rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 [Vlad Zhukov] shared a video of a WIP multiplayer online strategy game where you fight with other players for territory.
-Currently there are two types of resources and 5 types of buildings.
+Currently, there are two types of resources and 5 types of buildings.
 To build on the tile you need to occupy it with your warriors first.
 The player who occupied all enemies' tiles win.

 The game is written with [miniquad](https://github.com/not-fl3/miniquad) and a custom GUI library.
-Some parts of the game are promised to be open-sourced in future.
+Some parts of the game are promised to be open-sourced in the future.
 Read more about crates used in this project [here][hex-strat-crates].

 _Discussions: